nil-two/ad/README.md

 chdir with file-manager.

 options:
-  -w, --wrapper=SHELL  output evaluatable script for SHELL and exit
+  -w, --wrapper=SHELL  output wrapper script for SHELL and exit
       --help           print usage and exit

 supported-shells: